G-Research/siembol/docs/deployment/how-tos/how_to_set_up_zookeeper_nodes.md

 config-editor.storm-topologies-zookeeper.zk-path=/siembol/synchronise
 config-editor.storm-topologies-zookeeper.init-value-if-not-exists={}
 ```
-The ZooKeeper url should also be specified in the properties file, this should be the ZooKeeper service name and port in the case of one ZooKeeper replica.
+The ZooKeeper URL should also be specified in the properties file, this should be the ZooKeeper service name and port in the case of one ZooKeeper replica:
 ```properties
 config-editor.storm-topologies-zookeeper.zk-url=siembol-zookeeper:2181
 ```
-If there are multiple ZooKeeper replicas then a different url should be used in order to distinguish between the replicas.
-The url consists of the pod name, followed by the headless service and namespace e.g.
+If there are multiple ZooKeeper replicas then a different URL should be used in order to distinguish between the replicas.
+The URL consists of the pod name, followed by the headless service and namespace e.g.
 ```properties
 config-editor.storm-topologies-zookeeper.zk-url=siembol-zookeeper-0.siembol-zookeeper-headless.siembol.svc,siembol-zookeeper-1.siembol-zookeeper-headless.siembol.svc,siembol-zookeeper-2.siembol-zookeeper-headless.siembol.svc
 ```